Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

 Why You'll Love This Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

-Could convert broccoli skeptics: Coat broccoli in sticky roasted garlic and cheesy Pecorino, and what’s not to love?
+Could convert broccoli skeptics: Coat broccoli in sweet roasted garlic and salty Pecorino, and what's not to love?

-Easy holiday side dish: Are you overwhelmed with planning a holiday menu and looking for some easy sides?
-This broccoli recipe should top your list.
+Easy holiday side dish: If you're overwhelmed with planning a holiday menu and looking for some easy sides, this broccoli recipe should top your list.

 Key Ingredients